wp-plugins/woocommerce-predictive-search/readme.txt

 * 'All Results Search Page' shows products thumbnail, Title as a clickable link to the product and product text description.
 * 'All Results Search Page' features endless scroll - allows the page to load quickly and show 'infinite' number of results.

-= Mobile Responsive App style admin interface =
-Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
-This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

-* 100% compatible with WordPress v3.8.0 admin interface.
-* Backward compatibility to WordPress v3.5.0
-* App style admin interface.
-* Admin app interface is fully mobile and tablet responsive.

-= Lite & Pro Version Admin Interface =
+= a3rev Plugins Lite & Pro Version Admin Interface =

-All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-Pro Version features and settings are easy to spot on the admin dashboard, Predictive Search Widget and shortcode pop-up as they are inside of a Yellow border.
-The Pro Version settings are all active on the admin panels so they can be used to get a great idea of how they work and what is available BUT the settings do not save when changes are saved and hence are not applied to the front end.
-Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+* Pro Version features and settings are inside of a Yellow border.
+* The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

-= Lite Version Support =
+>= Premium Support =

-As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.
+>
+>The a3rev team does not provide support for the WooCommerce Predictive Search plugin on the WordPress.org forums.
+One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/woocommerce-plugins/predictive-search/) to people who have purchased a [WooCommerce Predictive Serach Pro](http://a3rev.com/shop/woocommerce-predictive-search/) plugin Lifetime License.
+>
+>The Pro Version has lots of extra features that coupled with developer support might be well worth your investment!

-= Pro Version Upgrade =
+= Optimizing WooCommerce Site Search =

-WooCommerce Predictive Search is now the most powerful site search engine ever developed, because with the Pro version you can optimize your entire site search to perform just the way you want it too.
-No matter how your customers or clients search the all new Predictive Search 'Focus keyword' feature allows you to configure your site search feature to return the results you want when you want it.
-Total Control.
+Many people have found this post [Optimizing WooCommerce Site Search](https://a3rev.com/forums/topic/optimizing-woocommerce-site-search/) extremely useful in really being able to tweak their site search for the benefit of their customer user experience on their site.

-= Pro Version advanced features =
+= Pro Version Lifetime License advanced features =

-= Site Search Optimization: =
+= Focus Keywords: =
 * Predictive Search 'Focus keywords' gives you 100% accuracy in Optimizing your entire site anyway you want.
 Optimize your 'site search' by adding a 'Focus Keywords or Keyword Phrases' to any product page, post, wp-page just like an SEO plugin except it is for site search not external search engines and its 100% accurate and super fast.
 * Predictive Search meta section on each product page, post and page for setting 'Focus Keywords and Keyword Phrases'.
+* Configure focus keywords via Products Quick Editor and Bulk Editor.

+= Exclude Content from Search results =
 * Exclude any product, post or page from Predictive Search results Globally from the admin panel or right from the Predictive Search Meta on product, post or page.

+= SEO Plugin Integration =
 * Integration with SEO plugins.
 Can be a massive time saver.
-Configure your plugin with the click of a mouse to use Focus Keywords that are set on an SEO plugin you are using.
-Include any 'Focus Keywords' that have been set while optimizing the site content for search engine search.
+* Configure your plugin with the click of a mouse to use Focus Keywords that are set on an SEO plugin you are using.
+* Include any 'Focus Keywords' that have been set while optimizing the site content for search engine search.
 * Currently supports * Yoasts WordPress SEO and the * All in One SEO plugins.
-If you use another WordPress SEO Plugin and would like to see it included in the list of supported plugins please just let us know and we will look in including support for it in future updates.

 = General =
 * Use 'live search' to wow your customers - fast and deadly accurate.